mako-framework/haste/README.md

 FrankenPHP::run(new Application(MAKO_APPLICATION_PATH));
 ```

+That's it!
+Enjoy your (hopefully) improved performance 🎉

 ## Docker setup

-The following basic dockerfile will help get you started:
+The following basic dockerfile will help to get you started:

 ```dockerfile
 FROM dunglas/frankenphp:1.0.3-php8.3.1